 Similar problems are also known to happen in children who are in the habit of lip sucking or tongue thrusting.
 These habits need to be checked as they can harm a child’s proper development.

 Infection – Thrush is an infection seen in the oral area of children, this is caused by the growth of a fungus.
 This is seen quite commonly among children and will go away on its own.
-But if it affects a child’s eating habits then you need to consult a dentist.
+But if it affects a child’s eating habits then you need to consult a children’s dentist in Penrith.

 Treatment – The first consultation with the dentist should commence around the time the child is a year old.
 Dentists will help guide parents on proper techniques to be used when the child starts teething.